BitcoinDesign/Guide/guide/how-it-works/ecash/introduction.md

 The spectrum of decentralization and custody for bitcoin ranges from highly decentralized to highly centralized.
 Holding self-custodial Bitcoin on the base layer is the least risky and most decentralized.
 Self-custodial lightning is slightly more centralized, while custodial lightning moves further towards centralization.
 ETFs sit at the other extreme, being the most centralized and risky.
 Ecash improves over custodial lightning by providing better privacy and security.

 ### Ecash considerations
-* **Privacy** - Ecash enhances user privacy, making it more difficult to trace transactions back to individuals.
-In contrast, custodial lightning provides less privacy, as the custodians can associate transactions with user activities.
+* **Privacy** - Ecash enhances user privacy, making it more difficult to trace payments back to individuals.
+In contrast, custodial lightning provides less privacy, as the custodians can associate payments with user activities.

 * **Secure against theft (rug pulls)** - Custodial lightning and solo mints run by a single entity (such as Cashu mints) are more susceptible to rug pull scenarios.
 Multiple-guardian federations are more secure against theft, as funds are stored in a multi-sig wallet and require multiple guardians to be malicious or compromised for theft to occur.